Code-Institute-Submissions/Dbyu85-Indian-Beauty/README.md

   - Home Navbar.
   - Descriptions of each package.
-  - Google map for each package location (features to implement).
+  - Google map for each package location search engine(features to implement).
   - Footer.

  ## Contact Structure: